developedbysom/OOP-DesignPattern/README.md

 # OOP-DesignPattern
 Object Oriented Design Pattern

-### Singleton Pattern - ABAP & JS
+### OCP Pattern - ABAP & JS
- > The code sample is availble in branch "singleton" for this repository
+ > The code sample is availble in branch "ocp-pattern" for this repository